Robert Thomas (fullback): Arena Football League

 From 2004 to 2008, he played in the Arena Football League where he broke the Georgia Force’s rushing yds record with 250 yds in a season, and tied their rushing touchdown record with 12.
 In 2004, his first year with the league, he was named to the All-Rookie team.
 From 2007 to 2008, he played for the Colorado Crush, where he tied the team's rushing touchdown record (9) and was named to the All-Ironman Team.

-Personal life
+Post-playing career

 In 2009, Thomas was named an assistant coach for the Arkansas Twisters of the AF2.